The mechanical engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org

 - Be recognized for their capability, creativity, leadership, and application of knowledge

-- Be critical thinkers, both independently and as members of a team, who identify problems and develop effective solutions
+- Be recognized as critical thinkers, both independently and as members of a team, who identify problems and develop effective solutions

 ME Program Student Outcomes (ABET)

 Our graduates will have:

 1. An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.